 - Overlay text or logos: none if possible please (we will always credit and link to your business via our caption)

 - Fade in and out at the start or end: none preferable

 How to capture your content

 You don’t need all of the latest high tech equipment to capture great content, some of our most popular posts have been simple and unedited short clips that were filmed on a phone!
 The quality of images that can be captured on an iPhone is also excellent, and there are a number of apps you can use to edit your shots to make them social media ready.

 We’re a big fan of the GoPro Session camera.
 It’s small, lightweight and very easy to carry around.
-The newest version doesn’t have an LCD screen in the back but it connects through your smartphone app for easy viewing, editing and publishing onto social media.
+Not all versions have an LCD screen in the back, but it connects through your smartphone app for easy viewing, editing and publishing onto social media.
 Some of our most engaging posts have been captured using a GoPro.

 We’ve all seen how incredible aerial footage can be.
 Drones have become increasingly more portable and affordable as the technology evolves.
 Many people think this format of video is out of reach, but if you don't have your own drone and want to get some footage, there are a huge number of certified operators out there who capture amazing content for a reasonable price.
 Here is where you can find local certified operators in your area.
 Just remember when you’re shooting with a drone, there are some regulations that you have to keep in mind, and we can only re-post if they’ve all been followed.
 You can check those out here.

 No, don’t be silly.
 We’re actually real people.

 It’s super easy, mate.
 Just add #SeeAustralia or #HolidayHereThisYear to your photo and the team will consider your image or video for a feature.
 You can also tag them with @Australia, that works too.